mavryk-network/mavryk-protocol/docs/developer/javascript.rst

 has ``~js_compile:true`` or ``~js_of_ocaml``.

-In the first phase, the focus is restricted to testing libraries needed to expose an Octez client API.
+In the first phase, the focus is restricted to testing libraries needed to expose an Mavkit client API.

 Installing node (nodejs)
 ------------------------